zamfi/html-css-javascript/README.md

 ### Layout

-Here the CSS also lets you specify layout rules, but not all tags follow exactly the same rules.
+In addition to style, CSS also lets you specify layout rules.
+But not all tags follow exactly the same rules.

 Some tags are "block" elements, and others are "inline" elements.
 Block elements take up the whole width of their parent element, like paragraphs and headers.
-Inline elements don't, they flow naturally within their parent element.
-You can control the block/inline nature of elements in CSS using the `display: block` or `display: inline` declaration.
+Inline elements don't, they flow naturally within their parent element, like images and links.
+You can change the default block/inline nature of elements in CSS using the `display: block` or `display: inline` declaration.

 > **Exercise**: `<h1>` is a block element.
 Add a `display: inline` declaration to your CSS rule for `h1` -- what happens?

 > **Exercise**: `<strong>` is an inline element.
 Consider the following HTML: `<p>This is a paragraph with <strong>strong text</strong> inside it.</p>`.
 What happens when you create a `strong` CSS rule with `display: block`?

 Historically, websites used "absolutely-positioned" block elements with `width` and `margin` and positional properties like `left` and `right` to create columns and other structures.
 This was always a pain to deal with and error-prone, especially as different browsers often had slightly different behavior.
-But you should understand it at least a bit:
+But you should understand it at least a bit.

 > **Exercise**: Create two block-level elements, perhaps `<div>` elements, with `id=left` and `id=right` respectively.
 >